 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 Faculty and staff members at WCU like to offer assistance to family members as much as they can, however FERPA prevents us from sharing most information about your student.
 Before administrators can discuss disciplinary records with you, your student must give us permission to release their information by completing a Release of Information Form.
 This form is available from the Department of Student Community Ethics Office in Brown Hall.

 Students, even first year students, are allowed to have cars on campus.
-Students will need to register their vehicle with the University Police.
+Students will need to register their vehicle with the Parking Operations.
 Please be aware that parking regulations are strictly enforced on campus.
 Students also have access to WCU’s Cat Tran, which provides on-campus transportation service.

 Western Carolina University

 Tutoring Services are available to promote student success.
 Your student can review the services offered and schedule an appointment on their website or by calling 828.227.2274.

 First and foremost, please talk to your student.
 As emerging adults, in many cases, it’s critical they take charge of their needs and advocate for themselves.
 This is a crucial skill that you can assist them in learning outside of the classroom.
 You can direct them to speak to their professor or department head.
 To find the department head select the program from our list of Academic Programs and click “Explore Program”; contact information will be on the right-hand side of the page.
 Appeals after the department head level should be directed to the dean of the appropriate college.
 Your student may also submit a complaint or concern online or via the Dean of Students.

 Students, faculty, staff, and administrators of WCU strive to achieve the highest standards of scholarship and integrity.
 Students who are being charged with a violation of this policy have been identified as allegedly having cheated, plagiarized, fabricated, or facilitated.
 More information on this policy and the process are available on the Academic Integrity page.